WaltonMcD/Ansible/README.md

 Play books are written in YAML, They contain different elements called plays, plays contain list of hosts and at minimum one task.
 Each task has a name and module.

+I recommend before running any playbook to first run it with the --check flag.
+This will create a dry run allowing you to see what Ansible would have changed, from this you can confirm the desired outcome.

+`ansible-playbook <YAML FILE> --check`

 To run a specific playbook this is the command you will use if using the default inventory file.

 `ansible-playbook <YAML FILE>`